While it’s true that love might not cost a thing, plenty of romances fall victim to money — or at least to money mistakes.

 Cheating comes in many forms, and although seeing someone on the side is a well-known deal breaker in most relationships, many don’t hesitate to keep a secret of a different sort — a hidden credit card or bank account on the side.

 While this might not be as immediately destructive as a physical affair, financial unfaithfulness can rise to the same level of deceit.
 If you’re unsure whether your partner is being financially unfaithful or lying about money, consider these other money mistakes.

 For some married couples, his and hers bank accounts might seem like a simple way to avoid financial disagreements.
 But this can potentially create more marital problems than it solves.
 Marriage, after all, is a union.

-Even if you have irreconcilable spending differences, it might be better to open a joint account and pay the bills and other necessities from there.
+Even if you have irreconcilable spending differences, it might be better to open a joint account to pay for the bills and other necessities.
 Then you can divide up what’s left as two individual piles of disposable income.